plum-umd/adapton.ocaml/oopsla15_artifact_docs/StepByStep.md

 Adapton has a great deal of overhead, both in memory and initial computation time.
 For this artifact, we have prepared our tests to generate a result set in a short period of time.
 This may not be enough to show off the benefits of Adapton in all cases.
 We encourage you to test manually with more demanding parameters as we have demonstrated above.

-[TODO consider a short tour of the code]

 We hope this guide provides a good starting point to further explore our work!